the-peon-project/peon-docs/manual/docs/development/02_wartable.md

 **:zap: IMPACT RELEASE :zap:**

 - [x] CHANGED :tools: reworked the entire deployment flow for better permissions and deeper PEON integration
-- [x] CHANGED :tools: PEON specific files now live in `/home/steam/peon` and do not need multiple volume mounts.
+- [x] CHANGED :tools: PEON-specific files now live in `/home/steam/peon` and do not need multiple volume mounts.
 - [x] ADDED :new: A container env var that links (if exists) the relevant save data to the `/home/steam/peon/download` directory.

 #### 1.0.6